Pumpkin Butter Pie and 15 More Amazing Pumpkin Pie Recipe “Solutions”

 - 1 cup full-fat, canned coconut milk

-- ¼ cup gluten-free flour (your favorite single flour—even coconut flour for a healthy, grain-free option—or a gluten-free all-purpose flour mix; sift if needed)
+- ¼ cup gluten-free flour (your favorite single flour---even coconut flour for a healthy, grain-free option---or your favorite gluten-free all-purpose flour mix; sift if needed)

 - Preheat oven to 425 degrees F. Grease pie plate and set aside.